akosgarai/dajngotutorial/README.md

 ### Admin interface

 After creating an admin user (based on the documentation), i need to attach the polls app to the admin interface.
 I can do this with updating the `polls/admin.py` file.

+### Views

 We can create views to our application.
+The views needs to be attached to endpoints.
+We are able to display the data in django templates.